lwdsw/Kiln/README.md

 ## Key Features

 - 🚀 **Intuitive Desktop Apps**: One-click apps for Windows, MacOS, and Linux.
 Truly intuitive design.
-- 🎛️ **Fine Tuning**: Zero-code fine-tuning for Llama, GPT4o, Mixtral, and more.
+- 🎛️ **Fine Tuning**: Zero-code fine-tuning for Llama, GPT4o, and Mixtral.
+Automatic serverless deployment of models.
 - 🤖 **Synthetic Data Generation**: Generate training data with our interactive visual tooling.
 - 🤝 **Team Collaboration**: Git-based version control for your AI datasets.
 Intuitive UI makes it easy to collaborate with QA, PM, and subject matter experts on structured data (examples, prompts, ratings, feedback, issues, etc.).
 - 📝 **Auto-Prompts**: Generate a variety of prompts from your data, including chain-of-thought, few-shot, and multi-shot.